waldur/waldur-docs/docs/admin-guide/mastermind-configuration/notifications.md

 ### structure.structure_role_granted

-A notification sent when a role is granted.
+A notification sent out when a role is granted.
 The recipient is the user who received the role.

 #### Templates